AngelosDid/EasyFreezy/README.md

 ## Interpolation uncertainty range

 The user defines a particular and relatively narrow range of p values based on DLC output that are low, yet not too low.
-These values will be linearly interpolatedfor all bodyparts, both for x and y axis.
+These values will be linearly interpolated for all bodyparts, both for x and y axis.

 ##  User Input and parameters
 If you search for "User Input" inside EasyFreezy.ipynb, you will see a large cell that is commented out (by #).
 You can uncomment this code by selecting all text inside the cell and typing ctrl+?/ in visual studio code.
 Then you will be prompted to provide some input which corresponds to the next 8  general parameters <br><br>: